 The new version of the experiment starts with two grinning Cheshire cats and ends with the grin of one cat gracing the other cat's face, and vice versa.
 In quantum terminology, it shows how two particles could end up exchanging their properties, or physical attributes.

 “Niels Bohr's view [was] that until you do a measurement on a quantum system, you cannot say that the physical attribute actually exists.
 That questions the reality of physical attributes,” says Arun Kumar Pati of the Harish-Chandra Research Institute (HRI) in India, who co-authored the work.
 “Our thought experiment takes that view a step ahead.
 Not only are the attributes not real, but they could not be yours.
 It questions the reality at a much deeper level.”

-The Weak versus the Strong
+The Weak vs. The Strong